Generalized Euler-Maclaurin formula and Signatures: Introduction

 We stress that this new approach to the Euler-Maclaurin formula could inspire several new connections to other branches of stochastic analysis, especially in the computation of cubature formulae on Wiener space \cite{Lyons2004,Bayer2012} where several examples of rectifiable processes $X$ are defined.
 More generally, we would like to extend the EML formula when the underlying path $X$ is a more general driver like a rough path or a semimartingale.

-\textbf{Acknowledgements:} CB is supported by the ERC starting grant ``LoRDeT" (PI: Y. Bruned); he also acknowledges support of TU Berlin where he was employed when this project was started.
-The authors thank Sichuan University in Chengdu where final work on this article was conducted during the conference ``Algebraic, analytic, geometric structures emerging from quantum field theory'' in March 2024.
+\textbf{Acknowledgements:} CB gratefully acknowledges funding support from the European Research Council (ERC) through the ERC Starting Grant Low Regularity Dynamics via Decorated Trees (LoRDeT).
+He also acknowledges support of TU Berlin where he was employed when this project was started.
+PKF and SP acknowledge support from DFG CRC/TRR 388 Rough Analysis, Stochastic Dynamics and Related Fields", Project A05.
+The authors thank Sichuan University in Chengdu where discussions around the paper took place during the conference ``Algebraic, analytic, geometric structures emerging from quantum field theory'' in March 2024.

 \textbf{Notations:} All along the paper we will work with a fixed real Banach space $V$.
-Tensor powers $(V^{\otimes n})_{n \geq 1} $ of $V$ are taken by starting from an admissible norm over $V^{\otimes n}$ (see \cite[Definition 1.25]{lyons2007differential}) satisfying the continuity property
+Tensor powers $(V^{\otimes n})_{n \geq 1} $ of $V$ are taken starting from an admissible norm over $V^{\otimes n}$, see e.g. \cite[Definition 1.25]{lyons2007differential} which satisfies the continuity property